luminovang/documentation/configs/ai.md

-# Artificial Intelligence Models Configuration
+# Configuration for Artificial Intelligence Models

 ***